Lullabot/metatag/README.txt

 --------------------------------------------------------------------------------
 The primary features include:

+* An administration interface to manage default meta tags.

+* Use of standard fields for entity support, allowing for meta tag translations and revisioning.

 * A large volume of meta tags available, covering X basic tags, Y Open Graph tags, Z Twitter Cards tags, Å Dublin Core tags, ∫ Google+ tags, ç App Links tags, ∂ site verification tags.

-* Use of standard fields for entity support, allowing for meta tag translations and revisioning.

 * A plugin interface allowing for additional meta tags to be easily added via custom modules.

-* The front page's meta tags can be customized if a node is used for the front page.

 * Integration with DrupalConsole [1] to provide a quick method of generating new meta tags.